DeepsankarMukherjee/BIKE_SHARING_ANALYSIS_GOOGLE_DATA_ANALYTICS/README.md

 # 🚴 Cyclistic Bike-Share Analysis Project

+# Business Scenario

+Cyclistic, a bike-share program in Chicago, offers over 5,800 bicycles, including traditional bikes and assistive options like reclining bikes, hand tricycles, and cargo bikes.
+The program is popular for both leisure and commuting, with around 30% of users commuting to work.
+Cyclistic offers three pricing plans: single-ride passes, full-day passes, and annual memberships.
+Casual riders purchase single-ride or full-day passes, while annual members subscribe to yearly memberships.

+The director of marketing believes that increasing the number of annual memberships is crucial for the company’s future success.
+To develop a new marketing strategy to convert casual riders into annual members, it's essential to understand how these two groups use Cyclistic bikes differently.

-# Business Task:
+# Business Task

-I took on the challenge of analyzing Cyclistic's bike-share data from the past 12 months (April 1, 2020, to March 30, 2021) with a clear goal: to identify the differences in usage patterns between casual riders and annual members.
-Armed with these insights, I aimed to design a data-driven marketing strategy focused on converting casual riders into annual members.
-My approach was methodical, ensuring that every recommendation was backed by solid data and professional visualizations, ready for presentation to the Cyclistic executive team.
+The task involves analyzing data from the previous 12 months (April 1, 2020, to March 30, 2021) to identify differences in usage patterns between casual riders and annual members.
+Based on these insights, the goal is to design a marketing strategy to convert casual riders into annual members.
+The analysis and recommendations must be backed up with compelling data insights and professional data visualizations for presentation to the Cyclistic executive team.

 # ASK